sph-mn/sph-lib/readme.md

 ## highlights
 * (sph base91) - encoder/decoder
 * (sph cli) - create command-line interfaces
-* (sph filesystem versioning) - gives a path to the next version of a file and automatically archives the old version
+* (sph filesystem)
 * (sph install) - program and library installer
 * (sph io path-pipe-chain) - call procedures with input/output arguments in a chained manner to allow data flow between them
+* (sph lang indent-syntax) - converting to and from strings with indented lines
 * (sph lang parser type-signature) - a parser and writer for the sph type signature notation
 * (sph lang plcss) - s-expression language that compiles to css
 * (sph lang scm-format) - format scheme code
-* (sph lang template)
 * (sph libmagic) - binding to the libmagic library from the "file" utility that guesses file types
+* (sph list) - helpers for working with lists
+* (sph list other) - additional list processing bindings that depend on libraries that depend on (sph list). to avoid circular dependencies
 * (sph process) - execute programs and evaluate shell or scheme code
 * (sph process create) - create child processes and process chains
-* (sph random-data) - generate random data. strings, booleans, lists, and more
 * (sph record) - vectors as records
 * (sph scgi) - scgi interface. a server that accepts scgi requests and calls a custom procedure to handle them
 * (sph scrypt) - use the scrypt key derivation function. depends on https://github.com/jkalbhenn/scrypt
 * (sph server) - a generic socket data processing server that uses a thread-pool for parallel request processing
+* (sph string) - string processing. includes string-replace-string, a fast replacer
 * (sph test) - automated code testing with composable modules
 * (sph test performance) - adaptive performance testing with formatted result display
 * (sph thread-pool) - thread-pool that uses wait-conditions to pause unused threads and has a customisable queue type
 * (sph time) - time as tai or utc nanoseconds since the unix epoch or gregorian calendar dates
 * (sph time gregorian) - gregorian calendar calculations
 * (sph time rfc3339) - parse and create strings in the rfc3339 time format
+* (sph tree) - processing tree-like list structures
 * (sph vector selection) - create and analyse selections from sets: permutations, combinations, n-tuples
 * (sph web atom) - create atom syndication feeds with sxml